MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/What-s-New-in-the-Windows-Console-in-Windows-Server-2016-Technical-Preview.md

 ---
 title: What's New in the Windows Console in Windows Server 2016 Technical Preview
-description: important new features in the console ms.custom: na ms.prod: windows-server-threshold ms.technology:
+description: "Lists the important new features in the Windows Server 2016 console." ms.custom: na ms.prod: windows-server-threshold ms.technology: server-general ms.reviewer: na ms.suite: na ms.date: 08/09/2016
-  - server-general
-ms.reviewer: na
-ms.suite: na
-ms.date: 08/09/2016